signaturebysarah1-oss/sbs/README.md

 }
 ```

 All fields are optional, but at least one must be supplied.
-When `items` is supplied it replaces the quote's item list, allowing additions, removals, and quantity changes in one request.
-Item snapshot fields are accepted directly and returned by the quote GET/PATCH responses.
+When `items` is supplied it replaces the quote's item list.
 Admin-only fields, including admin notes and the admin workflow status, are not accepted.

-A draft item can therefore be created or updated before customisation is complete:
+A draft item can be created or updated before customisation is complete:

 ```json
 {